Vuxiii/bachelorCompiler/README.md

 ## Naming ideas - breh
 * Juhl
+* Juhllang $\rightarrow$ .jl
 * Fischer Juhl
 * Fischer Uldall Juhl
 * FUJ
 * JUF

+## Adding another Token to the Lexer/Parser
+This section will explain how one can add another token/node to the language.
+1. Goto Parser.Symbol.java and add the desired Token
+   * It can be a **Terminal**, prefixed with a *t_*.
+The name is typically uppercased.
+   * It can be a **Non-Terminal**, prefixed with a *n_*.
+The name is typically lowercased.
+2. Depending on whether the added token is a *Terminal* or a *Non-Terminal* go to step *2a* and *2b* respectivly.
+    **2a.**
+    1. Goto *Lexer.Tokens.Leaf* and add a new Java-Class representing this token.
+This Class will be instantiated by the Lexer in step 4.
+The new Java-Class should extend *Visitors.ASTNode.java* to enable the Visitor Pattern.
+Since the Token is a leaf, remember that the method `isLeaf()` should return `true` and the method `getChildrenCount()` should return `0`.
+The method `accept(VisitorBase visitor)` can simply call the super method `acceptNoChild(visitor);`.
+These settings are the default configuration for a leaf token.
+It ensures that the visitor functions correctly.
+    2. After this, Goto *Lexer.Tokens.TokenType.java* and add the token to the enum-list.
+    3. Goto *Lexer.Tokens.TokenConstructor.java* and add the enum identifier to the switch-statement.
+This Java-Class contains the rules for how each node should be created once the Lexer recognizes a specific Token.
+    4. Now we can tell the Lexer how to recognize our newly created token.
+Goto *Lexer.Lexer.java* and add the regular expression to identify the Token.
+If you are experiencing difficulty in getting the Lexer to return the correct Leaf, ensure that the regular expression for the Token is unique.
+If this doesn't solve the problem, try adding a priority to it, the lower the number the bigger the chance for that constructor to be called.
+(This is a bug in my regex-compiler that I currently as of writing *(20.01.2023)* haven't found a solution to yet.
+The problem surfaces when combining multiple NFA-states into a single DFA-state.
+If the created DFA-state contains two or more NFA-states that are accept-states, then the constructor function that will be called is *currently* **undefined**...
+Hehe)

+    **2b.**

+    1. Goto *Parser.Nodes* and add a Java-Class representing the inner-node that you have defined.
+This Class should extend *Visitors.ASTNode.java* to enable the Visitor Pattern.
+Remember the method `isLeaf()` should return false, since it is not a leaf-node, and the method `getChildrenCount()` should return the amount of children this node contains.
+For example: The Print-Node contains a single child.
+The methods `getChild1()` upto `getChild4()` should return the child in the desired order.
+For example: The Assignment-Node returns first the Identifier to which the second child should be assigned to.
+    2. If this node contains **more** than 4 children, update the Java-Class *Visitors.ASTNode.java* to encompass this *big* node.
+The method `accept(VisitorBase)` can call the super method that corresponds to the amount of children this inner-node contains.
+If the node has 2 children, you can call the super method `accept2Child(visitor);`
+    3. Now we can add the CFG for the new node.
+Goto *Parser.Parser.java* and add the rule.
+The rule can be added by called the method `addRuleWithReduceFunction` on the `Grammar` object currently called `g`.
+The first parameter is the left side of the CFG.
+The second parameter is a `List` of Tokens, can be either *Non-Terminals* or *Terminals*.
+The order in which they appear in the list matters.
+It goes from left to right.
+ 3. **Important**: The term in the created node/leaf **MUST** be the one created in the Java-Class *Parser.Symbol.java*.
+This term is used to ensure that the parser can correctly identify what term it is looking at.

 ## Visitor Pattern
 Each ASTToken in the AST utilizes the visitor pattern.
 Each Node will accept a visitor in the following order: